Corporate Responsibility

 Employee Forum

 The ETL Employee Forum launched in March 2023 gives representatives from all areas of the business a platform to openly discuss, debate and voice opinions.
+The Forum is a good channel for communicating ideas and feedback and deciding on actions that can be taken to support continuous improvement at ETL and the wellbeing of staff.

 Employee Events